 500 Capstone Experience.
 3 cr.
 A capstone experience involving the application of sociological concepts and methods to concrete social and environmental problems.
 Students work in teams and may engage problems using service learning, community based research, and interdisciplinary approaches.
 P: Sr st or cons inst.

 540 Sociology of International Development, Environment, and Sustainability.
 (Cross-listed with Soc and Envir St) 3 cr (S-I).
 Sociological analysis of relationships among economic growth, environmental sustainability and social justice in the developing world.
 Considers frameworks for understanding poverty, hunger, educational and technological inequality, and the impact of globalization on prospects for socially and ecologically sustainable development.
 P: Jr st or cons inst.
+This class could also count towards the Global Health major.
 This class fulfills the CALS International Studies requirement.

-565 The Ethics of Modern Biotechnology.
-(Cross-listed with Med Hist, Agronomy, Philos) I or II; 3-4 cr (H-I).
+565 The Ethics of Modern Biotechnology.× (Cross-listed with Med Hist, Agronomy, Philos) I or II; 3-4 cr (H-I).
 Study of ethical issues arising from the application of modern biotechnology to microorganisms, crops, and non-human animals.
 Readings cover moral theory, technology studies, political philosophy, the science used in biotechnology, and current regulations governing its use.
 P: Jr st & cons inst.
+This class could also count towards the Global Health major.

 573 Community Organization and Change.
 (Cross-listed with Soc) Irr.; 3 cr (S-A).
 Examines theories of community change and different models of community organizing.
 P: Intro soc or cons inst.